RockAfeller2013/vibecoded/PiviotTable/README.md

 - Monthly sums and grand totals match CSV amounts.
 - Sticky headers and sticky month column work while scrolling.
 - Zoom and export work.
+- Add a Sort order for each Accending and Descending for each Row, just click ascending click again descending